lucask07/covg_fpga/README.md

 * The wishbone master is written by Dan Gisselquist, Gisselquist Technology LLC.
 (LGPL, v3)

-* The DDR user interface (ddr_test.v) started with the OpalKelly DDR example provided in by the FrontPanel example RAMTester and was significantly modified to support two ports.
+* The DDR user interface (ddr_test.v) started with the OpalKelly DDR example provided in the FrontPanel example RAMTester and was significantly modified to support two ports.

 ### The Python code relies on wonderful open source packages such as: